In this post, we are going to cover digital marketing basics that every small business owner must know.

 Content Marketing: The practice of delivering content to your audience in order to generate leads or sales.

-Like all other online marketing strategies, it works the best when combined with other strategies like SEO and social media marketing.
+Like all other online marketing strategies, it works best when combined with other strategies like SEO and social media marketing.

 How to use it?